-Appendicitis occurs most often between the ages of 10 and 30.
-It is more common in men than in women.
-Untreated appendicitis can be fatal.
+Appendicitis can occur at any time, but it occurs most often between the ages of 10 and 30.
+It’s more common in men than in women.
+Complications from appendicitis can be serious and even fatal.

-Scientists think this condition is caused by an obstruction in the appendix.
+In many cases, the cause for appendicitis is unknown.
+There can also be multiple causes for any one case of appendicitis.
+Doctors believe that one cause of this condition an obstruction in the appendix.
 Obstruction may be either partial or complete.
-Complete obstruction is cause for emergency surgery.
+Complete obstruction is a cause for emergency surgery.

-Obstruction is often caused by an accumulation of fecal matter.
-It can also be caused by:
+Obstruction is often due to an accumulation of fecal matter.
+It can also be the result of:

-When the appendix is obstructed, bacteria can multiply inside the organ.
+When there’s an obstruction in your appendix, bacteria can multiply inside the organ.
 This leads to the formation of pus.
 The increased pressure can be painful.
 It can also compress local blood vessels.
 A lack of blood flow to the appendix may cause gangrene.

 If the appendix ruptures, fecal matter can fill the abdomen.
 This is a medical emergency.

 Peritonitis is one possible consequence of a ruptured appendix.
-It is an inflammation of the tissue that lines the abdominal wall.
+It’s an inflammation of the tissue that lines the abdominal wall.
 Other organs can also become inflamed after a rupture.
 Affected organs may include the cecum, bladder, and sigmoid colon.

 If the infected appendix leaks instead of ruptures, it can form an abscess.
-This confines the infection to a small area.
+This confines the infection to a small walled off area.
 However, an abscess can still be dangerous.

 Symptoms of appendicitis include:

 Appendicitis pain may start off as mild cramping.
 It often becomes more steady and severe with time.
-You will not necessarily notice changes in your bowel habits.
+You won’t necessarily notice changes in your bowel habits.
 However, sometimes appendicitis can affect urination.

 A perforated appendix can be fatal.
 The risk of death is highest in infants and the elderly.

+Your doctor will begin by performing a physical exam.
 A physical exam for appendicitis looks for tenderness in the lower right quadrant of your abdomen.
-If you are pregnant, the pain may be higher.
+If you’re pregnant, the pain may be higher.
 If perforation occurs, your stomach may become hard and swollen.

 A swollen, rigid belly is a symptom that should be discussed with a doctor right away.

-In addition to looking for tenderness, your doctor will also perform several tests for appendicitis.
+In addition to looking for tenderness, your doctor will perform several tests for appendicitis:

 Treatment for appendicitis varies.